You have 47 tabs open.

 Under the hood

 TabReset prioritizes speed.
-Before running the LLM, it checks for meta descriptions and Open Graph tags—if a page already has a good summary, there's no need to generate one.
+Before running the LLM, it checks for meta descriptions and Open Graph tags.
+If a page already has a good summary, it uses that instead.
 For pages without metadata, it extracts article content and runs it through the model.

 Built on Transformers.js and the Chrome File System Access API.
 The extension is open source.